AvaProtocol/OAK-docs/_docs/setup-collator-node-partner.md

 ---
-title: Node Operator Requirements via partner services
+title: Setup a collator node with partners
 subtitle: How to setup your node with one of our node infrastructure partner services
 author: irsal
-tags: [infra]
+tags: [infra, collator]
 ---

 ## Node Infrastructure Requirements